ONEARMY/academy/docs/universe/make-your-logo.md

 </center>

 # Guideline #2 - Select the right name
 A few things to keep in mind when picking a name.
 Don't use your location (country, city neigberhood) unless you are a Community Point.
 We need multiple Precious Plastic Spaces in each local area, if you claim the location name it prevents others from using it.
 Location names should be used by Community Points only.
 They are the main point of contact for new members in your area.
 Any other name can be used though.
-In general we recommend to use a short name, fits better and easy to remember.
+In general we recommend to use a short name: fits better and is easy to remember.

 <img src="../assets/universe/logo-name.jpg"/>